szczyglis-dev/py-gpt/docs/source/configuration.rst

 * ``Autonomous mode: continue (always, more steps)``: Defines the open-ended continuation instruction used by **Always continue**.
 It encourages the model to keep finding new, materially useful in-scope angles, checks, consequences, and refinements instead of voluntarily concluding the run.

+* ``Autonomous mode: judge``: Defines the system prompt for the hidden judge call used by **Dynamic continuous prompt**.
+The judge receives the original user input and the configured tail of recent Autonomous Assistant responses, treats that content only as material to review, and returns a focused instruction for the next pass rather than a user-facing answer.

 * ``Autonomous mode: goal update``: Defines the run-control instruction used only when **Auto-stop** is enabled.
 It lets Autonomous mode signal terminal states such as completion, waiting, pause, or failure.
 When Auto-stop is disabled, this run-control tool/instruction is not exposed to the model.

 * ``Expert - system prompt``: Defines the instruction that tells the current model how and when to delegate tasks through the regular ``expert_call`` tool.
 The prompt applies to the caller; each selected Expert is executed as a regular agent by the shared Chat with Agents / Agents v2 runtime and receives the model, system prompt, tool permissions and optional RAG configuration from its own preset.